OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

     ##   datetime   site_id air_temperature shortwave
     ##   <date>     <chr>             <dbl>     <dbl>
     ## 1 2020-09-25 HARV               12.9      186.
-    ## 2 2020-09-26 HARV               12.9      205.
+    ## 2 2020-09-26 HARV               12.9      203.
     ## 3 2020-09-27 HARV               13.3      104.
     ## 4 2020-09-28 HARV               14.6      145.
-    ## 5 2020-09-29 HARV               13.3      117.
+    ## 5 2020-09-29 HARV               13.3      118.
     ## 6 2020-09-30 HARV               13.1      117.

 We can then look at the future weather forecasts in the same way but using the `noaa_stage2()`.
-The forecasts become available from NOAA at 5am UTC the following day, so we take the air temperature and shortwave forecast from yesterday (`noaa_date`) to make the NEE forecasts.
-Then we can use the weather forecast ensembles to produce uncertainty in the NEE forecast by forecasting multiple (31) future conditions.
+The forecasts become available from NOAA at 5am UTC the *following* day, so we take the air temperature and shortwave forecast from yesterday (`noaa_date`) to make the NEE forecasts.
+Then we can use the weather forecast ensembles to produce uncertainty in the NEE forecast by forecasting multiple (30) future conditions.

 ### 4.1.2 Download future weather forecasts